ItsLeMax/FPM-Website/README.md

 This is the frontend of the [Filmproduktion Maximus](https://fpm-studio.de/) website.

 > [!NOTE]
 > This website is a hobby project.
-Although i have somewhat of a respectable amount of knowledge I am not familiar with some common and recommended work flows.
+Although i have somewhat of a respectable amount of knowledge I am not familiar with some common and recommended work flows contrary to other projects of mine.

 I am using rather unusual size units as defaults.
 Feel free to open a pull request if you would like to contribute to an objective improvement.